ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 Behold!
 The Sigil of The Trickster, an ancient symbol of my lineage that I use to bind you to my will.
 I command you to vacate here at once...or I shall have your head!

-**Rhymerosaurus:** Will you be happy if your reign of mischief and chaos are suddenly surrounded by sewage?
-Because the sewers are backing up
+**Rhymerosaurus:** Ok, well enjoy all the sewage!
+Im sure everyone will be happy you wanted me to leave, and then they were all flooded in sewage.

 **Loki:** a wave of fear spreads across Loki's face, a rare feat for the god of mischief

 You...you...can't be serious.
 They...they'll blame me, the god of mischief.
 This will be a disaster of my own creation.
 I will be the butt of the joke!
 Well, no, you can't do that!
 I command you to stay!
 What are your demands, creature!

-**Rhymerosaurus:** Ok, well enjoy all the sewage!
-Im sure everyone will be happy you wanted me to leave, and then they were all flooded in sewage.

 **Loki:** WHAT!?
 Nooooo!
 I am Loki of Asgard, the god of mischief.
 I am not meant for such a trivial task as cleaning the sewers!
 You're trying to trick me, aren't you?!
 What are your true motives?!
 I demand to know now, creature!
 I do not kneel before anyone!